SheepTester/longer-tweets/_posts/2024-04-18-vertex-buffer-not-big-enough.md

 uint64_t attribDataSizeWithOffset = attribDataSizeNoOffset + attribOffset;
 ```

-I printed out the arguments I passed to `gl.vertexAttribPointer`, and compared the output from the two models.
+I printed out the arguments I passed to `gl.vertexAttribPointer`{:.language-js}, and compared the output from the two models.
 My Blender model, which worked on all devices, had 0 for both the stride and offset.
 Meanwhile, the stride and offset for [the model I found online](https://sketchfab.com/3d-models/red-finned-fish-caba782285704b339dcc552b5455d2f6) were both nonzero.
 I already knew that making the stride 0 didn't change anything.

 Look again at my code above.
-When constructing my `Uint8Array` view, I set the `byteOffset` to `(bufferView.byteOffset ??
+When constructing my `Uint8Array`{:.language-js} view, I set the `byteOffset`{:.language-js} to `(bufferView.byteOffset ??
 0) + (accessor.byteOffset ??
-0)`.
-And when calling `gl.vertexAttribPointer`, I pass `accessor.byteOffset ??
-0` as the offset.
+0)`{:.language-js}.
+And when calling `gl.vertexAttribPointer`{:.language-js}, I pass `accessor.byteOffset ??
+0`{:.language-js} as the offset.

 ??

-I accidentally applied `accessor.byteOffset` twice.
+I accidentally applied `accessor.byteOffset`{:.language-js} twice.
 Replacing the second value with 0 fixed it. 🎉

-But what's very curious is that applying `accessor.byteOffset` twice _didn't_ break on other devices.
+But what's very curious is that applying `accessor.byteOffset`{:.language-js} twice _didn't_ break on other devices.
 On Windows and Android, the models rendered fine.
 I guess it's because they're more lenient about it and modulo or ignore the parameter if the offset is out of bounds, while MacOS doesn't do this.